mbrossar/SE2-3-/README.md

 xis = torch.randn(N, 3) # N is batch size
 Rots = SO3.exp(xis) # Nx3x3 rotation matrices
 ```
-contains $N$ rotation matrices.
+contains N rotation matrices.
 This allows really fast  :rocket: Monte-Carlo sampling.

 GTSAM
 ---------------------
 GTSAM is a C++ library that implements smoothing and mapping algorithms using factor-graphs.
-Our GTSAM fork of at these [url](https://github.com/mbrossar/gtsam) contains implementation for
+Our GTSAM fork of at this [url](https://github.com/mbrossar/gtsam) contains implementation for
 * Bias update with Lie exponential coordinates
 * Proposed rotating Earth and Coriolis effect preintegration
 * Debug of the original rotating Earth and Coriolis effect preintegration